feature-image

 ADVERTISEMENT

-As a result, several owners, especially Rockies owner Dick Monfort, are pushing hard for a salary cap.
-And a salary floor to curb spending disparity before the next collective bargaining agreement.
+Several owners, especially Rockies owner Dick Monfort, are pushing hard for a salary cap and a salary floor to curb spending disparity before the next collective bargaining agreement.

-Reports say owners are “raging” after the Dodgers signed Kyle Tucker to a four‑year, $240 million deal, led by a $60 million average annual value.
+Reports say owners are “raging” after the Dodgers signed Kyle Tucker to a four‑year, $240 million deal, led by a $60 million AAV.
 Monfort has publicly said that only a cap and floor will fix the competitive imbalance in baseball’s economics.

 The players and smaller owners argue that controlling payroll could harm their teams and franchise value, deepening the divide.

 The MLBPA has repeatedly rejected a hard salary cap.
-They say it would reduce players’ share of revenue and limit earnings opportunities.
+They say it would reduce players’ share of revenue and limit earning opportunities.

 With the current labor agreement expiring on Dec.
 1, 2026, the risk of a lockout is rising if owners and players cannot agree on economic terms.
 Possible solutions under discussion include better revenue sharing, fairer TV and streaming money distribution, and a salary floor without a strict cap.